 Even with all of these safety precautions, you still want 24/7 CCTV monitoring to ensure that your unit is protected.
 Some storage facilities already come with surveillance systems in the hallways, but you can take the next step further and install one inside your storage unit.

-Henfield Storage is one of the most secured self-storage facilities in the country.
+Henfield Storage is one of the most secure self-storage facilities in the country.
 You can check out our security details here.

 How to Secure Your Storage Unit